Interlibrary Loan for Georgetown Law Students, Faculty, and Staff

 Interlibrary Loan is only available to current students, faculty and staff at the Georgetown University Law Center.
 Main Campus and School of Medicine patrons are referred to the Main Campus Libraries' Interlibrary Loan Services and Medical Library's Interlibrary Loan/Document Delivery Services respectively.

 Please note that borrowed items must be returned on time.
 Fines may be assessed for late returns.
-Interlibrary Loan is a privilege and a courtesy.
-We cannot jeopardize our borrowing relations by failing to abide by due dates and loan policies may jeopardize the Law Library's ability to borrow for you materials from other libraries.
+Interlibrary Loan service is a privilege and a courtesy.
+Failure to abide by due dates and loan policies may jeopardize the Law Library's ability to borrow for you materials from other libraries.

 Interlibrary Loan for the Public and Other Libraries